 - physical, trauma

 - general functioning

 Self-completed questionnaire that is used to measure active and beneficial experiences of later life.
 Contains 19 questions based on four domains:

-Self-completed questionnaire that is designed as a cross-cutting symptom measure, which measures symptoms over the past two weeks.
+A classification tool used to define and classify mental health conditions.
+It also includes a self-completed questionnaire that is designed as a cross-cutting symptom measure, which measures symptoms over the past two weeks.
 It covers 13 psychiatric domains, including:

 - somatic symptoms